iris-GmbH/iris-kas/README.md

 ### Native Installation
 - [native KAS installation](https://kas.readthedocs.io/en/latest/userguide.html#dependencies-installation) on a [supported host system prepared for yocto builds](https://www.yoctoproject.org/docs/3.1/mega-manual/mega-manual.html#brief-compatible-distro)
-- as IRIS developer: SSH key (without password protection) configured for accessing our private git repositories
+- as IRIS developer: SSH key configured for accessing our private git repositories.
+If your SSH key is password protected, configure the usage of a [SSH agent](https://en.wikipedia.org/wiki/Ssh-agent) (`ssh-add /path/to/your/private/key # by default : ~/.ssh/id_xxx where xxx is the encryption algorithm`).
 - for release preparation: [yq installed](https://github.com/mikefarah/yq#install)

-### Docker (default & recommended)
+### Docker (default and recommended)
 - Linux, Mac or WSL in Windows (officially we only support Linux)
 - [installed and active docker daemon](https://docs.docker.com/engine/install/), make sure the groups are [correctly set](https://docs.docker.com/engine/install/linux-postinstall/)
 - [installed docker-compose](https://docs.docker.com/compose/install/)
 - installed GNU make
-- as IRIS developer: SSH folder containing a SSH key (without password protection) configured for accessing our private git repositories, as well as a ${SSH_DIR}/known_hosts file containing our private git servers SSH signature
+- as IRIS developer: SSH folder containing a SSH key configured for accessing our private git repositories, as well as a ${SSH_DIR}/known_hosts file containing our private git servers SSH signature.
+If your SSH key is password protected, configure the usage of a [SSH agent](https://en.wikipedia.org/wiki/Ssh-agent) (`ssh-add /path/to/your/private/key # by default : ~/.ssh/id_xxx where xxx is the encryption algorithm`).
 - using Docker on a host with SELinux enabled requires additional steps, as described below.

 #### Docker and SELinux

 The container described in `docker-compose.yml` will mount two directories of the host system.
 The current directory, the iris-kas repository, is mounted with the `:z` flag.
 This will relabel everything inside the current directory as `container_file_t`, making it read/writeable by any container process.

-To access the `SSHDIR` from within the container, you need to apply a SELinux policy that allows `container_t` processes to read from the `.ssh` directory of the current user.
+To access the `SSH_DIR` from within the container, you need to apply a SELinux policy that allows `container_t` processes to read from the `.ssh` directory of the current user.
 First, install the selinux-policy-devel package, which provides the Makefile to compile custom policies.

 ```
 $ make -f /usr/share/selinux/devel/Makefile container_read_sshdir.pp